0ut0flin3/Talk2GPT/README.md

 ***>>>***`app.run()`

-Start talking... gpt-3  should respond in a moment, but several factors can influence (try more times if you fail, move closer to the microphone)
+Start talking ( or typing, depending by the mode you choose) ...
+As for 'speech mode', gpt-3  should respond in a moment, but several factors can influence (try more times if you fail, move closer to the microphone)

 Say `goodbye` to quit.